 - For Early Replacement and Additional Equipment projects, the baseline system is the existing equipment and/or current operating conditions. - For End of Life Replacement and New Construction projects, the baseline is new, minimally compliant equipment that could be installed instead of the proposed efficient option.
-Performance standards for baseline equipment in this category reference NYS ECCC and the NY TRM.
+Performance standards for baseline equipment in this category reference the NYS ECCC and the NY TRM.
 Such baselines also consider industry standards where applicable or when code does not dictate performance standards.

-Effective Useful Life (EUL) is the anticipated life of a piece of equipment or system measured in NY TRM will automatically populate when applying.
-For equipment not listed in the NY TRM, respected external sources may be referenced, including ASHRAE Service Life Expectancy Charts.
+Effective Useful Life (EUL) is the anticipated life of a piece of equipment or system.
+When measured in the NY TRM, the EUL will automatically populate when applying.
+For equipment not listed in the NY TRM, respected external sources may be referenced, including the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Service Life Expectancy Charts.
 If using external sources, please provide references.